colah/ByronTrialNotes/daily-notes/day19.md

 * Bottles of acid had been moved
 * PVC pipes with caps had been moved from a bin of used PVC pipe.
 * Hexamine tablets were with the stove
-* Stove had discloration that it wouldn't get from burning gas.
+* Stove had discoloration that it wouldn't get from burning gas.
 * One could have burnt hexamine tablets on the stove.
 Could have caused the discoloration.

 )